ausikek/Password-Checker/README.md

 ## Credits
 Password Checker is one of a series of projects from Andrei's Anagoie course **Complete Python Developer**.

+Outside of the course, I implemented Flask to create a link between the front-end and the back-end of a website.

 I'd like to thank Andrei for being a professional, funny and skilled professor.
 Looking forward to continue learning with you.